Buying used stuff: a critical step in environmental conservation

 When people think about how to reduce waste, oftentimes the first thing they look for is a recycling bin or a donation center.
 But recycling your plastic and paper and donating unwanted useable goods are only part of the solution.

 If we really want to protect the environment and preserve increasingly scarce natural resources, we need to focus also on reducing our demand for new goods in the first place and reusing stuff that’s already been manufactured.
-That means asking yourself, before making any purchase, do I really need this?
-And if you do, making the choice to buy used vs. new whenever possible.
+Environmental conservation means asking yourself, before making any purchase, do I really need this?
+And if you do, make the choice to buy used vs. new whenever possible.

-Together these actions form a circle of reuse that cuts the amount of waste going into our landfills, it conserves resources needed to manufacture, package, transport and dispose of unneeded new items.
+Together these actions form a circle of reuse that can decrease waste going into our landfills, it conserves resources needed to manufacture, package, transport and dispose of unneeded new items.

 Join the circle: women shopping at thrift store